 While the study examined interventions at the jail from March 1 to April 30, the positivity rate continues to drop even as the jail population has increased.

-Currently, just 11 of the nearly 5,000 detainees in custody at the jail are positive for the virus, and the positivity rate is below 1%.
+Currently, just 11 of the nearly 5,000 individuals in custody at the jail are positive for the virus, and the positivity rate is below 1%.

-Since May 15, 80% of the new cases have come from newly arriving detainees who were identified as positive at intake, rather than from those who were already in custody.
+Since May 15, 80% of the new cases have come from newly arriving individuals in custody who were identified as positive at intake, rather than from those who were already in custody.

 “We are now providing symptomatic and asymptomatic testing as well as conducting significant surveillance testing.
-Every new detainee is tested upon arrival then placed in isolation housing for 14 days and then tested again before being placed in general population,” said Dr. Connie Mennella,
+Every new individual in custody is tested upon arrival then placed in isolation housing for 14 days and then tested again before being placed in general population,” said Dr. Connie Mennella,

 Chair of Correctional Health for Cook County Health.
 “We are not aware of any other jail in America doing this level of testing.
 And it is paying off.
 The positivity rate for the last several weeks is less than 1% – an ongoing indication of containment.”